minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-3. Now we replace the view and package to the new version:
+3. Now we replace the view and package to the new version.
+It's not effect the editioned objects in version1.

    ```
    <copy>